Hien-Trinh/charity-lookup/README.md

 ### Proposed Solution

 The web application will have a search engine that ultilizes the Global Giving organizations API to provide users with a list of global charities to find one that matches their philanthropic interests.
 Compared to an application, a web application is immediately accessible without need for installation and is compatible regardless of operating systems.
+This is useful as the majority of the program (database and API fetching) will run server-side.

 #### Javascript

 First, Javascript is a high-level programming language with simple syntax – similar to that of Python.
-As a result, it’s easy to pick up for a Python programmer.
-Secondly, Javascript is the most popular programming language for web applications’ client-side behavior thanks to its abundance of third-party libraries<sup>[[2]](https://w3techs.com/technologies/details/cp-javascript/)</sup>.
+As a result, it’s easy for other developers to understand and extend upon.
+Secondly, Javascript is the most popular programming language for web applications’ client-side behavior thanks to its abundance of third-party libraries<sup>[[2]](https://w3techs.com/technologies/details/cp-javascript/)</sup>, which provide a high level of abstraction to useful but complicated functionalities.

 #### React and Next.js